 Valid trains and lines

-The press release from JR East and JR West said the following JR trains are covered by this pass.
+The following JR trains are covered by this pass.

-- Narita Exress between Narita airport and Tokyo, Shinagawa, Shibuya, Shinjuku, Ikebukuro
+- Narita Express between Narita airport and Tokyo, Shinagawa, Shibuya, Shinjuku, Ikebukuro

 You cannot get Yokohama because it is outside coverage area.

-- Limited Express Thunderbird between Wakura Onsen, Kanazawa and Kyoto, Shin-Osaka, Osaka
+- The limited express Thunderbird between Wakura Onsen, Kanazawa and Kyoto, Shin-Osaka, Osaka

-- Limited Express Haruka between Kyoto, Shin-Osaka, Tennoji and Kansai airport
+- The limited express Haruka between Kyoto, Shin-Osaka, Tennoji and Kansai airport

 But only non reserved seat is covered by this pass.

-- Local and Rapid train in downtown Tokyo area
+- Local and Rapid train in downtown Tokyo area, and between Tokyo and Narita airport

 - Local, Rapid and Special Rapid train in Kansai area (Osaka, Kyoto, Kobe and Nara)